kgateway-dev/kgateway/docs/content/guides/traffic_management/destination_types/aws_lambda/cross-account.md

 ### Primary Account
  - Create a user or role in the primary account that will be used to invoke the Lambda functions in the secondary account
    - Give the user the `lambda:InvokeFunction` permission
-   - Create an access key for the user
+   - Create an access key for the user.
+This will be used to authenticate with AWS when invoking the Lambda functions
 ### Target Account
  - Create a Lambda function in the target account
  - Define a Resource-based policy statement for the function, which will allow the user in the Primary account to invoke it